jsu216/learn_python/tutorials/basic/5/README.md

 123.456789
 ```

-The `int` function converts a string or a number into a whole num-
-ber (or integer), which basically means that everything after the decimal point is dropped.
+The `int` function converts a string or a number into a whole number (or integer), which basically means that everything after the decimal point is dropped.
 For example, here’s how to convert a floating-point number into a plain integer:

 ```text
 >>> int(123.456)